mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

 # lab#00 Get the environment prepared

-In this class, we are going to do labs on Windows and Linux (openSUSE) platforms.
+In this class, we are going to do cybersecurity labs on Windows and Linux (openSUSE) platforms.
 Since tools used in the labs work on almost all version of Windows and Linux, it doesn't make a big difference what version of Windows or Linux you use.
-However, to avoid unnecessary trouble, you should all use Windows 10 and openSUSE 13.2 with 64 bits provided below.
+However, to avoid unnecessary trouble, you should all use Windows 10 and openSUSE 13.2 (64 bits) provided below.

 We will install Windows 10 on a hard drive (Host Machine), and create a Virtual Machine(VM) with VirtualBox running Linux.
-You may also consider a dual-boot option.
+As an alternative, you may also consider a dual-boot option in host machine to run both OS.

-Note: Except for USB devices and hard drives, all software used in this lab will be provided in class.
+Note: Except for USB devices and hard drives, all software used in this lab will be provided.

 [TOC]